arminstraube/lc-python-intro/setup.md

 ## Starting Python

-We will teach Python using [Spyder][spyder].
+We will teach Python using the [Spyder][spyder] editor.
 If you installed Python using Anaconda, Spyder should already be on your system.
 If you did not use Anaconda, use the Python package manager pip (see the [Spyder website][spyder-install] for details.)

-To start Spyder, open a terminal or Git Bash and type the command:
+You can start Spyder from the icon in the Anaconda folder (under Apps), or open a terminal or Git Bash and type the command:

 ~~~
 $ spyder